 For example, if you receive an email from Netflix, you would expect the link to direct you towards an address that begins ‘netflix.com’.

-Unfortunately, many legitimate and scam emails hide the destination address in a button, so it’s not immediately apparent where the link goes to.
+Unfortunately, many legitimate and scam emails hide the destination address in a button, so it’s not immediately apparent where the link goes.

 In this example, the scammers are claiming that there is an issue with the recipient’s Netflix subscription.
 The email is designed to direct them to a mock-up of Netflix’s website, where they will be prompted to enter their payment details.

-By including the link within a button that says ‘Update account now’, the fraudsters achieve two thing.
-First, it makes the message look genuine, with buttons become increasingly popular in emails and website.
-But more importantly, it hides the destination address – making it instead a hyperlink.
+First, it makes the message look genuine, with buttons becoming increasingly popular in emails and websites.
+But more importantly, it hides the destination address, making it a hyperlink.